 I planned to write a post about gingerbread cookies.
 Halfway through this post I was STILL trying to write a post about gingerbread cookies.
 In the aftermath of what’s happened, finding moments of joy with my kids – reading, baking, listening to Micah sing jingle bells at warp speed – these are my top priorities, and I want to inspire you to do the same.

 If I am being honest with myself, though, the real reason I fought writing this post is that I knew it could not convey how broken my heart is for the parents and families involved in this tragedy.
 I suspected then – and know with absolute certainty now – that simply discussing what I’ve learned would do nothing to take the sting of grief away.
 And yet, as incomplete as it may be, I offer this contribution to the conversation that is happening right now in hopes that it may be useful.
 If you have found it to be so, please share it with those you love.

 What do you think is the most important step we can take to prevent future tragedies?

 Note: Please see my disclaimer regarding medical advice.

 STANDARD FTC DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 Please note that I only ever endorse products that are in alignment with Mommypotamus' ideals and that I believe would be of value to my readers.
 Heather Dessinger is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-» Health » Medication and Mass Shootings: When The...
+» Everything Else » Medication and Mass Shootings: When The...